Planning Your Project Schedule

 Getting the right team together is the first thing you should do.
 We talk about selecting your architect in another section.

-If you already have a trusted contractor who’s capable of building your project in the correct style, the architect and contractor will complete your team for now.
+If you already have a trusted contractor who’s capable of building your project in the correct style, the architect, surveyor, and contractor will complete your team for now.
 If you don’t have a contractor selected yet, let us help you with some names.
-Klopf Architecture works with many contractors who specialize in Mid-Century Modern, Eichler, and warm modern construction.
-If it’s Net-Zero Energy you’re looking for, we have contractors in mind for that, too.
+Klopf Architecture works with many contractors who specialize in modern homes, Mid-Century Modern, Eichler, and Sea Ranch construction.
+If it’s Net-Zero Energy or Passive House you’re looking for, we have contractors in mind for that, too.

 Starting the Design

-Once you have a team, we need to measure your house.
+For a new house project we will need the survey before we can start designing.
+For an addition project we need the survey, but we also need to measure your house.
 This is called the Existing Conditions (or As-Builts) phase.
 At Klopf Architecture we create a 3-D model of your house in the computer.
 The model helps us all visualize the designs as we proceed, and also makes it more efficient for us to create the technical drawings.
-This phase can take about 1 week from the day we measure.
+This phase can take about 2-3 weeks from the day we measure.

-After the Existing Conditions are modeled, the design can begin in earnest.
+After the Existing Conditions are modeled and/or we have the survey in hand, the design can begin in earnest.
 This is the Conceptual Design Phase.
-We draw floor plan layouts by hand in this phase, and sometimes create perspective views, elevations, etc. – usually also drawn by hand.
-At this stage we’re working on the flow of the building, the admission of light, and the connection to nature, the massing, and the preliminary proportioning and materiality.
+We draw floor plan layouts by hand or in our CAD system in this phase, and sometimes create perspective views, elevations, etc. At this stage we’re working on the flow of the building, the admission of light, and the connection to nature, the massing, and the preliminary proportioning and materiality.
 This phase can take as long as you want it to, or we can rush it for you (not recommended for most clients).
 If you want to let the designs soak in so you really get to know them before moving forward, we’ll take our time between meetings.
 If the project is big or complicated it can take longer.
-Most projects fall in the 2-3 weeks range for this phase, but a new house may take a month or more, and for some straight-forward projects you might see concepts in as little as 1 week.
+We create the initial designs for new house projects in about a month or more.
+Remodels or addition-remodel projects can projects take between 1-4 weeks for this phase.

 Deciding on Your Design

-Once you’ve reviewed a few conceptual designs, we invite your honest criticism and feedback.
+Once you’ve reviewed the initial conceptual designs, we invite your honest criticism and feedback.
 Providing clear direction about what you like, don’t like, and would like to add really helps us move your design forward efficiently.
 The objective is to get going in the right direction as much as possible from the get-go.
-It’s easy to change the designs now when they’re no more than a few lines on paper.
+It’s easy to change the designs now when they’re no more than a few lines “on paper.”
 Changes get progressively harder as the project goes on.

 Once everyone has agreed on a single design the Schematic Design Phase starts.
 From that point on the time each project takes will vary significantly.
-Some projects can go from here to contractor bidding in 6 weeks.
+Some projects can go from here to preliminary pricing in 6 weeks.
 Others can take 6 months.
 Larger and more complicated projects will take longer; the longest we’ve seen so far is 12 months.
+Some projects are too small for preliminary pricing, and some contractors are not able to provide it, so depending on your project we may or may not solicit preliminary budgeting input from builders.

 At some point along the way, we’ll tell you if your project requires a separate Planning Department review.
-If so, that review can add anywhere from a couple months to 6 months to the schedule of a normal project.
-In some areas (like San Francisco) neighbor complaints during the Planning Review process can cause serious delays.
-This hasn’t happened to any of our clients yet; hopefully this will not happen to you!
+If so, that review can add anywhere from a couple months to more than a year to the schedule of a normal project.
+In some areas (like San Francisco) neighbor complaints during the Planning Review process can cause serious delays, making a year-plus-long approvals process last for much longer.
+Hopefully this will not happen to you!

 Once the Planning Department approves the project, the Building Department needs a chance to review everything.
 They usually distribute your plan sets to Public Works, the Fire Department, and the County Assessor.
-Depending on the project and the jurisdiction, your building approval can be as quick as over-the-counter (instant approval) or as lengthy as 4-6 weeks for the first round of comments.
-Typically there are comments, although Klopf Architecture has gotten several addition / remodel projects through recently with no architectural comments.
+Depending on the project and the jurisdiction, your building approval can be as quick as over-the-counter (instant approval), a “pre-Covid” schedule of about 4 weeks for the first round of comments, or even a few months in the post-Covid environment in some jurisdictions.
+Almost always there are comments, although Klopf Architecture has gotten a few projects through with no architectural comments.
 Each member of the team (usually the structural engineer and the architect) will respond to their comments quickly and re-submit to the Building Department for what is hopefully the final review.
-This could add another 2 weeks to your schedule.
+This could add another 2-4 weeks to the approvals time-frame.

 Entering into a Construction Contract

-Once the drawings are at the appropriate level of completeness for your project, contractors will need anywhere from 3-4 weeks to create accurate fixed-price bids, or maybe a bit longer for a complex new house project.
+Once the drawings are at the appropriate level of completeness for your project, contractors will need roughly 4 weeks to create fixed-price bids, or maybe a bit longer for a complex new house project.
 This is true whether you’re competitively bidding the project or just asking one contractor to bid.
 You’ll probably spend another couple of weeks agreeing on a contract and signing it.
 This can be done along-side of project design and documentation if you enter into a negotiated situation with a contractor instead of bidding the project competitively once drawings and specifications are complete.
+We usually allow for roughly 2 months from the date we send out the pricing documents to bid and the start of construction.

 Construction time varies significantly depending on the project.
-A kitchen replacement could be done in 3-6 weeks, and an addition / remodel of a Mid-Century Modern home could take 3-6 months (or longer if the project is extensive).
+A bathroom replacement could be done in two months or less, but an addition / remodel of a Mid-Century Modern home could take 8-12 months (or longer if the project is extensive).
 The Manzanita House took about 9 months to build; the Cupertino Net-Zero Energy Modern House took about 17 months.
+New homes these days will be on the longer end of that spectrum.

 What Else Can Make a Project Take Longer?